PlaySight Interactive: Expansion into new sports and markets

-Purdue University was the first [NCAA] program to add PlaySight back in 2017, and now many additional top programs in college basketball use Smart technology in their practices and video analysis - Wake Forest University, the University of Oklahoma, and the University of North Carolina at Chapel Hill.
-Beyond college and the NBA, leading international professional clubs and several NBA G League organizations have PlaySight SmartCourts for training and performance.
+Purdue University was the first [NCAA] program to add PlaySight back in 2017, and now many programs in college basketball use similar technology in their practices and video analysis - Wake Forest University, the University of Oklahoma, and the University of North Carolina at Chapel Hill.
+Beyond college and the NBA, many international professional clubs and several NBA G League organizations use PlaySight SmartCourts for training.

 In addition to a technology partnership with Tennis Canada, PlaySight technology is used by leading schools in Canada, including McGill University, Acadia University and several other U Sports programs.

 Fast Company

 In 2017 and 2018, PlaySight was nominated by Fast Company as one of the 10 Most Innovative Companies in Sport.
 PlaySight's CEO, Chen M. Shachar, was featured in the print publication of the magazine.
 "The company signaled its intent to transform youth sports last year by announcing SmartSchools, an initiative to install PlaySight tools in existing facilities, and PlayFair, which seeks to remove cheating from junior tennis (and eventually other sports) using technology."